ocrmypdf/OCRmyPDF/README.md

 - Distributes work across all available CPU cores
 - Uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) engine to recognize more than [100 languages](https://github.com/tesseract-ocr/tessdata)
 - Keeps your private data private.
-- Scales properly to handle files with thousands of pages
+- Scales properly to handle files with thousands of pages.
-- Battle-tested on millions of PDFs
+- Battle-tested on millions of PDFs.

 <img src="misc/screencast/demo.svg" alt="Demo of OCRmyPDF in a terminal session">